Place the chocolate in a heat-proof bowl

 200 grams white chocolate

-Add the laban, whipping cream, mango pulp, cardamom powder, and salt to a saucepan and bring it to a boil.
+Add the yoghurt, whipping cream, mango pulp, cardamom powder, and salt to a saucepan and bring it to a boil.
 Once it’s hot, pour the milk mixture on the chocolate, let it sit for a minute until the chocolate melts, then whisk together until the chocolate is properly incorporated into the milk mixture.
 Pro tip: If the mangoes are not as yellow as you'd like, add a few drops of yellow food coloring at this step.
-70 ml liquid whipping cream, 100 ml laban (drinking yoghurt), 120 ml fresh or canned mango pulp, 1.5 tsp cardamom powder, 1/4th tsp salt
+70 ml liquid whipping cream, 100 gs Greek yoghurt, 120 ml mango puree, 1.5 tsp cardamom powder, 1/4th tsp salt

 220 ml liquid whipping cream